Can you look at solar eclipse through digital camera screen

 If you are unable to obtain proper eye protection, consider using indirect viewing methods such as a pinhole projector or a projection method with a telescope or binoculars.
 These methods allow you to safely observe the eclipse without looking directly at the sun.

-See also Best tough compact digital camera
+See also Best budget small digital camera for travel

 Warning: Never look at the sun through a digital camera screen, binoculars, telescopes, or any other optical device without proper solar filters.